nacitar/bashrc/README.md

 ======

 A simple bashrc, with various features.
+- a functional bash prompt.
+  - colorized in a manner that indicates the exit status of the last command.
+  - intelligent window title setting
-- a functional bash prompt with abbreviated paths for the window title in order to make terminal tabs that size to fit the title (e.g. tmux, kitty, ...) to save as much horizontal space as possible, while not losing useful information.
+    - abbreviates paths in the window title in order to make terminal tabs that size to fit the title (e.g. tmux, kitty, ...) to save as much horizontal space as possible.
+Always keeps the last two directory components, but abbreviates every other to try to get under 30 characters.
+      - can be tweaked by putting your own call to `ns_set_bash_prompt` in your `~/.bashrc`; look at the existing call to see the arguments.
+    - if connected over ssh, shows `user@host` like usual.
+    - if local, doesn't show `user@host` for the user that started X/Wayland, as that is sanely the 'default' user.
+If any other user, shows `user` but removes `@host`.
 - automatic starting of an ssh agent (keychain or ssh-agent).
 - useful settings and aliases.
 - (WIP) two scripts for updating systems.